Program details are provided lower on the page.

 Your Degree, Your Way

-At CTU Aurora, most of our students are adult learners that may have full-time jobs and families.
+At CTU Denver South, most of our students are adult learners that may have full-time jobs and families.
 Our students are able to combine both on-campus and online classes to accommodate their obligations outside of the classroom.
 Flexibility is one of the benefits of this opportunity since you’ll be able to complete your coursework in a location and at a time that best suits your schedule.
 By taking advantage of our blended class options, you can maintain your responsibilities and still further your education.

 CTU Fast Track™